 External heating can be installed for any pipelines that carry water during winter.
 This can be expensive to run but might warrant its cost for access to water during this season.

-While more expensive than insulating pipes, having access to running water without the risk of freezing pipelines can be worth the cost.
+While this is more expensive than insulating pipes, access to running water without the risk of freezing pipelines is worth the cost.

 Add a Temperature Gauge

-Adding a temperature gauge allows you to measure the temperature and tells you when to take steps to protect the pipeline from freezing over.
+Adding a temperature gauge lets you measure the temperature and tells you when to protect the pipeline from freezing.
 This is better than guessing at the temperature.
-Indications of cold weather tend to show up long before people can physically feel the difference.
+Indications of cold weather tend to show long before people can physically feel the difference.

 Modern temperature gauges are more intelligent and can be monitored remotely.